1795 Gerrard Avenue

 It wasn’t a conscious decision to jump back into the fire, so to speak.
 Like most major overhauls, I suppose, in retrospect I can see this was prompted, in a roundabout fashion, by a breakup.
 Being single meant a bunch of expenses I was paying alone, meant taking on a second job, meant kind of thinking for the first time, once finances stabilized, that, hey, I can actually afford to buy a house if I want.
 Not to mention looking up many old friends for the first time in who knows how long.
 Next thing you knew I was actually looking at houses, and though driving around and checking out something like 20 in the space of a single day, with a realtor chosen only on the recommendation of a coworker, I kept coming back to the first house we had walked through that morning…1795 Gerrard Avenue.

 As expected, it also turned into party central.
 And as an unseen, never considered bonus, for some reason the basement in this place had insanely good acoustics for recording live music, in particular the drums.
-Vocals were a different animal at times, but you could put one crappy mic in the middle of room and pick up all the instruments in remarkable balance, sounding crisp.
+Vocals were a different animal at times, but you could put one crappy mic in the middle of the room and pick up all the instruments in remarkable balance, sounding crisp.
 And as I’ve said, the drums especially stood out in this setting, sounding much better than anywhere else I have experienced.
 As a result, this place did become somewhat of a hotbed for musical activity.
-Impromptu jams with an audience happened frequently, or, sometimes on a nightly basis, we’d come home from the bar at 3am or whatever, hit RECORD and goof around to see what might happen.
+Impromptu jams with an audience happened frequently, or, sometimes on a nightly basis for a week straight, we’d come home from the bar at 3am or whatever, hit RECORD and goof around to see what might happen.
 Here are some tracks which were recorded as live improvs in this spirit, entirely in that basement: